The 4 Best Cordless Vacuums For Pet Hair of 2025

 1. Best Cordless Vacuum For Pet Hair

 The best cordless vacuum for pet hair we've tested is the Dyson V15 Detect.
-This high-end stick vacuum isn't the newest model on the market, but it still represents a compelling option thanks to its blend of performance and portability.
+This high-end stick vacuum isn't the newest model on the market, but it remains a compelling option due to its blend of performance and portability.
 It does a fantastic job of handling pet hair on bare floors and low- and high-pile carpets.
-It comes with two floorheads, one with a bristled multi-surface roller with built-in vanes to trap pet hair and the other with a soft nylon roller, as well as a laser light to help you see fine strands of hair or small debris on hard floors.
+It comes with two floorheads: one features a bristled multi-surface roller with built-in vanes to trap pet hair, and the other has a soft nylon roller.
+Additionally, it includes a laser light to help you see fine strands of hair or small debris on hard floors.
 There are a few other handy attachments, like a miniature turbo brush and a combo upholstery tool/soft bristle brush, which are effective for tackling pet hair on cloth couches or chairs.
-It also features a built-in particle sensor that you can use to keep an eye on allergen quantities inside your home.
+It also features a built-in particle sensor that allows you to monitor allergen levels inside your home.

-The one major downside here is build quality; this doesn't feel like a particularly sturdily built unit, which is especially disappointing for a vacuum at this price point.
+On the downside, battery life is just alright, and it takes quite a while to recharge.
+This unit doesn't feel very sturdy, either, which is especially disappointing for a vacuum at this price point.
 Consider the Miele Duoflex HX1 if you're looking for a more solid-feeling vacuum that still offers great overall pet hair pickup performance.
 That said, you'll also need to put up with a smaller dustbin and weaker overall suction.

 See our review